 Keeping Windows and doors shut- Simply keeping your home secure will stop wasps wandering into the house.

 Keep your bins shut- Open bins will attract greedy wasps looking for a cheap, sweet meal.
 Keep you bins away from the house and make sure the lid is on properly.

 Check for nests early-You can check all the most likely spots of wasps each spring when the nests are tiny and easy to deal with.
 They will be about the size of a golf ball.
 Check the loft, garage, shed and under eaves if you see any wasps flying around to make sure you haven’t got any tiny wee nest anywhere on your property.

 Many concerns with social wasps occur late in the season when colonies grow large and the above-ground nests of German and common and paper wasps become apparent.
 If the wasps are not causing a problem, the best solution is to wait until the nest is abandoned in the fall.
 The nest can be safely removed in the winter or, if left alone, will break up during late fall and winter.

 Common and German wasp Control methods

 Active wasps causing problems can be managed by using wasp traps filled with a lure that attracts the adult wasps and catch them.
-The wasps get entrapped and slowly drowns and die in the lure.
-Once the traps are full wasps or no lure is left, then empty the traps and re-fill them with fresh lure ensuring no spill of lure on the outside of the traps*.
+The wasps get entrapped and slowly drown and die in the lure.
+Once the traps are full of wasps or no lure is left, then empty the traps and re-fill them with fresh lure ensuring no spill of lure on the outside of the traps.